GDavis-01/Explainable-AI-for-Credit-Risk-Assessment/README.md

 - scipy
 - matplotlib

-A note on reproducibility
+## A Note on Reproducibility

+Random seeds are set throughout the analysis wherever possible, but exact numerical reproduction is not guaranteed for every output.

-PyTorch reproduces exactly under the seeds set here.
-TensorFlow does not - seeding a session does not guarantee deterministic execution, and repeated runs retun slightly different concordance figures.
-The effect is documented within the report, and is larger on the Taiwan data than on the German.
+PyTorch is generally stable under the seeds used here.
+TensorFlow execution is not fully deterministic under the current setup, so repeated runs can return slightly different neural-network attribution and concordance values.
+The effect is more noticeable for the Taiwan dataset than for the German dataset.

-Analyses that average over the ten seeds, which includes the framework comparison reproduce exactly.
-Those resting on a single fit, which includes the network concordance figures, vary by a few hundredths between runs.
-Expect small difference from the values printed in the report for the TensorFlow rows.
+Small differences can also occur in stochastic explanation procedures such as LIME.

+The main conclusions remain stable across reruns.
+In particular, the Bonferroni-adjusted RQ2 comparison gives the same headline result: 0 of 23 features are significantly different between TensorFlow and PyTorch for the Taiwan dataset, compared with 2 of 20 for the German dataset.

+Because of this, small numerical differences from the values reported in the dissertation should be expected when rerunning the full pipeline.

-Citation
+## Citation

-Davis, G. (2026) Explainable AI for Credit Risk Assessment.
+Davis, G. (2026) *Explainable AI for Credit Risk Assessment*.
 MSc dissertation, Loughborough University.

-Data Sources
+## Data Sources

-Yeh, I.-C. and Lien, C.-H. (2009) 'The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients', Expert Systems with Applications, 36(2), pp. 2473-2480.
+Yeh, I.-C. and Lien, C.-H. (2009) 'The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients', *Expert Systems with Applications*, 36(2), pp. 2473-2480.

-Hofmann, H. (1994) Statlog (German Credit Data) [Dataset].
+Hofmann, H. (1994) *Statlog (German Credit Data)* [Dataset].
 UCI Machine Learning Repository.